mauludinr/etl-airflow-with-gcp/README.md

 1) Upload the data inside the bucket from Google Cloud Storage
 2) Create new data set in Google Big Query
-3) Create pipeline script (i create pipeline with apache beam and python script)
+3) Create pipeline script (I create pipeline with apache beam and python script then save it flight.py)
 4) Test your pipeline script, if it success,it can make a big table from all files that stored in GCS, then you can see the dataflow.
+Upload it to your Cloud Storage
-5) Create a DAG with airflow
+5) Create a DAG with airflow that can run your pipeline script
 6) Test your Airflow DAG, then schedule it

 ![image](https://user-images.githubusercontent.com/38213112/141692888-787b4b0f-f89d-4eb8-8493-860c9922d53e.png)